JeffVi/Prodinfo-Restore-TegraScript/README.md

 - Extract the `bootloader` from the Hekate release on your SD.
 - Place the `ProdinfoRestore.te` script on your sd.
-- Place your PRODINFO backup on your SD root and rename it to `prodinfo.bin`.
 - Insert your SD in your Switch and launch the TegraExplorer payload.
 - Browse your SD and launch the `ProdinfoRestore.te` script.